zth/rescript-relay/rescript-relay-documentation/docs/tutorial/fragments-1.md

       <Image image={story.image} />
       <StorySummary summary={story.summary} />
     </Card>
-  );
-}
+  ...
 ```

 The date should now appear.
 And thanks to GraphQL, we didn't have to write and deploy any new server code.

 But if you think about it, why should you have had to modify `Newsfeed.res`?
-And why does `Story.res` need to refer to the types produced by the query that happens to be using it?
 Shouldn’t React components be self-contained?
 Why should Newsfeed care about the specific data required by Story?
+And why should `Story.res` care about the types produced by the Newsfeed query?
 What if the data was required by some child component of Story way down in the hierarchy?
 What if it was a component that was used in many different places?
 Then we would have to modify many components whenever its data requirements changed.

 The avoid these and many other problems, we can move the data requirements for the Story component into `Story.res`.